ODEL SAFEGUARDING AND CHILD PROTECTION POLICY FOR SCHOOLS AND EDUCATION SERVICES

 - child related crimes such as child sexual exploitation, forced begging, illegal drug cultivation, organised theft, related benefit frauds etc.

-- School/service recognises that children can abuse other children and such behaviours are never viewed simply as ‘banter’ or as part of growing up.
-We recognise that peer on peer abuse can take many different forms such as:
+The school recognises that children can abuse other children and such behaviours are never viewed simply as ‘banter’ or as part of growing up.
+Peer on peer abuse can take many different forms such as:

 - sending or posting sexually suggestive images including nude or semi-nude photographs via mobiles or over the internet by persons aged under 18 (referred to as youth Produced Sexual Imagery)

 The school will follow Sexual Violence and Sexual Harassment guidance (DfE, 2017) when responding to such issues alongside local interagency procedures and the Harmful Sexual Behaviours strategy.
 This includes responding to any reports in a child centred manner and undertaking an immediate risk and needs assessment in relation to the victim, the alleged perpetrator and other children.
 The school will respond to reports of sexual violence and sexual harassment on a case-by-case basis considering the Luton Thresholds Framework, whether a criminal offence may have been considered and whether a report to the Multi Agency Safeguarding Hub is necessary.
 The school will also consider seeking specialist advice, guidance and assessment and will work with partner agencies in relation to management of information and what should be shared with staff, parents and carers.

 Up skirting is an illegal offence which typically involves taking a picture under a person’s clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm